yohannesHL/kafka-public-transport-optimization/README.md

 Note that to access these services from your own machine, you will always use the `Host URL` column.

 When configuring services that run within Docker Compose, like **Kafka Connect you must use the Docker URL**.
-When you configure the JDBC Source Kafka Connector, for example, you will want to use the value from the `Docker URL` column.

 ### Running the Simulation

 There are two pieces to the simulation, the `producer` and `consumer`.
-As you develop each piece of the code, it is recommended that you only run one piece of the project at a time.

-However, when you are ready to verify the end-to-end system prior to submission, it is critical that you open a terminal window for each piece and run them at the same time. **If you do not run both the producer and consumer at the same time you will not be able to successfully complete the project**.
+Open a terminal window for each of the following components and run them at the same time:

 #### To run the `producer`: